 I walked into the women’s restroom at work.
 There is one set of bathrooms per floor in our office building.
 We share the floor with four other companies.

 Unfortunately, this day, I was not feeling well.
 When I walked in, I noticed that there was someone in the stall a couple of doors down from the one I picked.
 I sat down, clenched, and did my best to wait until the other person left.

 After a few minutes, there was no sound of toilet paper being ripped off, no flushing, no standing and adjusting of clothes, no movement whatsoever from the other stall.
 Fuck!
 They must be having a movement as well and are hoping I will leave soon so they can finish.
 Sorry, sweetie, let the battle of wills begin!

 I feel like there is an unwritten set of rules one adheres to when using a public restroom.
 However, I didn’t realize just how many rules until I started writing this post.

 To begin with, my desk at work happens to face the hallway where the bathrooms are located.
 So if I see the cleaning people heading to the bathroom or see someone else go in, I’ll wait until they come out before even heading that way.

 Picking a Stall:

 - I like to leave at least one stall between myself and others.
-Only time I won’t follow this rule is if the bathroom is full or the only other option is the handicapped stall.
+Only time I won’t follow this rule is if the bathroom is full or the only other option is the handicap stall.

 - I use the handicap stall as a last resort.
 I would be mortified to be in that stall and a handicapped person come in and need it.